insin/nwb/docs/Plugins.md

 ## Plugins

-Plugin modules provide additional functionality - if you have one installed in your project, nwb will automatically find it when creating configuration and integrate the functionality it provides .
+Plugin modules provide additional functionality - if you have one installed in your project, nwb will automatically find it when creating configuration and integrate the functionality it provides.

-### CSS Preprocessors
+### CSS Preprocessor Plugins

 CSS preprocessors convert styles in alternative style languages to CSS, with the resulting CSS being passed through the standard nwb CSS pipeline.